UttaranB127/Text2Gestures/README.md

 # Text2Gestures: A Transformer-Based Network for Generating Emotive Body Gestures for Virtual Agents

 ---
-**Deprecation Warning**
+**DEPRECATION WARNING**

-This network has known issues on stability during convergence while training.
-A newer and stabler implementation is available at [UttaranB127/speech2affective_gestures](https://github.com/UttaranB127/speech2affective_gestures).
+This network has known stability issues on convergence while training.
+We highly recommend using our newer and stabler implementation, available at [UttaranB127/speech2affective_gestures](https://github.com/UttaranB127/speech2affective_gestures).

 ---